What you need to achieve the Greek God physique:

 When isolating muscles, higher rep ranges (12-15) are often more effective.
 This rep range helps with muscle endurance and creates the muscle “pump” that can enhance your physique’s overall appearance.

 While building a strong six-pack is important, the obliques and deeper core muscles are often overlooked.
-Rotational movements like cable woodchopers or Russian twists will not only sculpt your abs and obliques but also increase core stability—an often undervalued aspect of the Greek God physique.
+Rotational movements like cable woodchoppers or Russian twists help train your abs, obliques, and trunk control.
 A strong, balanced core contributes to overall posture and helps protect your back during heavy lifts.

 Muscle growth doesn’t happen in the gym; it happens during recovery.
 Make sure to prioritize rest days, sleep, and nutrition.
 Overtraining can lead to burnout and diminished progress.
 Ensure you’re getting 7-8 hours of sleep per night and take time for active recovery like light stretching or mobility work.

 Building a Greek God physique isn’t just about what you do in the gym — it’s heavily influenced by what you eat.
 To build muscle while keeping fat gain in check, focus on a diet rich in lean protein, complex carbohydrates, and healthy fats.
-A general guideline is to consume 1 gram of protein per pound of body weight, ensuring you have the building blocks needed for muscle growth.
+A practical protein target for most exercising people is about 1.4-2.0 grams per kilogram of body weight per day, with higher targets sometimes used during calorie deficits.

 At the same time, monitor your caloric intake.
 While it’s tempting to overeat when bulking, excess calories can lead to unnecessary fat gain.
 Instead, aim for a slight caloric surplus that fuels your workouts but doesn’t lead to rapid fat gain.